 The RiverFront is an inclusive, culturally enriching space that creates connectivity throughout the heart of downtown Omaha and reconnects its people with the Missouri River.
 Robust park programming and daily activities provides unique opportunities to build memories, strengthen the bond of community and cultivate local economic growth.

 The RiverFront is in downtown Omaha, Nebraska. and comprises three parks: Gene Leahy Mall, Heartland of America Park and Lewis & Clark Landing.

 Gene Leahy Mall at The RiverFront will celebrate its grand opening on July 1, 2022.
 This park spans from Douglas to Farnam, between 13th and 8th streets.

 Lewis & Clark Landing at The RiverFront is located along the Missouri River north of Riverfront Drive, with renovations continuing until spring 2023.
 Follow its construction progress HERE.

 Heartland of America Park at The RiverFront is the largest of the three components, just east of 8th Street.
 This park will open in late summer 2023.
 Follow its construction progress HERE.

-The City of Omaha also contributed $50 million for construction over the course of three years: $15 million in 2019, $15 million in 2020 and $20 million in 2021, allocated in the Capital Improvement Plan.
+The City of Omaha also contributed $50 million for construction over the course of three years.
 The City announced plans to use Lease-Purchase bonds to cover the costs, without requiring a tax increase.